runableapp/postnote/README.md

-# Go Indicator Stickynotes
+# PostNote

-Go Indicator Stickynotes is a modern rewrite of the original [Indicator Stickynotes](https://launchpad.net/indicator-stickynotes) Python application, written in Go for better performance and Wayland compatibility.
+PostNote is a modern rewrite of the original [Indicator Stickynotes](https://launchpad.net/indicator-stickynotes) Python application, written in Go for better performance and Wayland compatibility.

 ## About